BrettBlox/adattivoChallenge/README.md

 - Update settings of employee
 - Deactivate an employee
 - Show employee details
-- Should also have to login first to the application to do any of the actions above
+- Should also have to login first to the application to do any of the above actions
-- Data should be stored Redux state with default data in place for first run
+- Data should be stored in Redux state with default data in place for first run

 ### To view the deployed version of the site visit: